JTippetts/accidental-noise-library/README.md

 Behind the scenes, CKernel stores a function chain as a flat array in a std::vector.
 Each element of the array is an instance of CInstruction, which stores all the data needed to reference parameters and evaluate a result.
 CNoiseExecutor simply evaluates the chain, starting at the given index, and returns a result.

-## Coordinates

-CNoiseExecutor provides methods called `evaluateScalar()` and `evaluateColor()`, that accept an input coordinate specified as individual parameters to the method. ie, there is a variant `evaluateScalar(x,y,index)`, a variant `evaluateScalar(x,y,z,index)` and so on.
-These are provided as a convenience, and are simple wrappers around the more general-purpose method, `evaluateAt()`.
-This method accepts 2 input parameters: an instance of a `CCoordinate` object, and an index.

-    auto b=kernel.gradientBasis(kernel.constant(3), kernel.seed(1546));
-	anl::CCoordinate coord(0.4, 0.5, 0.6);
-	auto i=vm.evaluateAt(coord, b);

-The ANL provides the ability to evaluate noise functions in 2, 3, 4 or 6 dimensions (more on the rationale for that in a bit).
-In order to consolidate the interface and simplify the back-end code, the CCoordinate class can encapsulate a single coordinate of a specific dimension.
-This interface allows the use of coordinates of arbitrary dimension, without requiring compile-time knowledge of the coordinate dimensions.

----

 ## Interpolation